Before I Became a Writer

 But because I wasn’t sure what would happen if I did.

 If people saw them, then I would have to face the question every writer eventually faces: were they any good?
-Or were they just something I created for myself?
+Would others judge me harshly or deem me not good enough?

 And for a long time, I wasn’t ready for the answer.